AP® Statistics Exam Scoring Guide

 1 No recommendation

-As you can see from the table, colleges do not consider scores below 3 during admissions.
-Therefore, the rule of thumb would be to achieve a score of 3 or higher if you are considering getting college credits and Advanced Placement® for your AP Stats exam score.
-However, always remember to check with the colleges you intend to apply to on their minimum requirements.
+As shown in the table, colleges generally do not consider scores below 3 for admissions purposes.
+Therefore, aim for a score of 3 or higher if you're hoping to earn college credit or Advanced Placement for your AP Stats exam score.
+However, always check with the colleges you're applying to for their specific minimum requirements.

 AP Statistics Score Distributions